What is the chemical name for NH4OH?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

 The chemical name for NH4OH is ammonium hydroxide.
 This compound consists of the ammonium ion (NH4+) and the hydroxide ion (OH-).
-When naming chemical compounds that include polyatomic ions, the name of the cation is stated first, followed by the name of the anion.
-In this case, the cation is ammonium, which is derived from ammonia (NH3) and has a positive charge, while the anion is hydroxide, which has a negative charge.
+In naming this compound, it is important to recognize that the "NH4" indicates the presence of ammonium, which is a common cation derived from ammonia.
+The "OH" represents the hydroxide anion.

 Subscribe